lu-w/benchmarking-verifiers-for-automotive/README.md

 `benchmark_core.sh` contains the core functionality of the benchmarking process.

-`benchmark_verifier_output_interpretation.sh` outsources the output interpretation as it is rather lengthy.
+`benchmark_output_interpretation.sh` outsources the output interpretation as it is rather lengthy.

 ## Dependencies